Amsterdam/signals-frontend/README.md

 ## Configuration

 Configuration for theming, map and API endpoint URLs is defined in `environment.conf.json`.
 Override the default configuration by creating the file `environment.conf.development.json`.
 This file is ignored by Git.
+Changes to the configuration file will only be picked up when the development server is restarted.

 ## Testing